 View node details in Process Explorer

 The event node pop up in Process Explorer provides additional details about a specific event, such as how frequently it occurs and an overview of all events that occurred immediately before or after this event.
-By clicking on an event node in Process Explorer, users can see the details of the selected event on the Occurrences tab and a list of events immediately preceding this event on the Cases from / Cases to tab.
+By clicking on an event node in Process Explorer, users can see the details of the selected event on the Occurrences tab, a list of events immediately preceding this event on the Objects from / Objects to tab, and a range of object-centric performance metrics on the Synchronization tab.

 Note

-In a multi-object Process Explorer, there is a breakdown of the events in each event log.
-Clicking the downward arrow will expand that event log to view the details for events that occurred in that event log.
+In a multi-object Process Explorer, the Occurrences tab and the Objects to / Objects from tab show a breakdown of the events in each event log.
+Clicking the downward arrow will expand that specific event log to show the details for events that occurred in that event log.

 Occurrences